react-figma/react-figma/src/components/line/Line.md

 | `strokes` | Array of [Paint](https://www.figma.com/plugin-docs/api/Paint/) |         |  |
 | `style`    | [`Style`](/docs/styling.md)   |         | Not all props                                                 |

-Also, most of [LineNode](https://www.figma.com/plugin-docs/api/LineNode/) fields supported as props.
+Also, most of the [LineNode](https://www.figma.com/plugin-docs/api/LineNode/) fields are supported as props.

 #### Example